-Breathing exercises can strengthen the lungs and may be beneficial for reducing the impact of COVID-19 before, during, and after it strikes.
+Breathing exercises can help make your lungs more efficient and may be beneficial for reducing the impact of COVID-19 before, during, and after a confirmed diagnosis.

-The breathing exercises we outline in this article won’t prevent COVID-19, but they may help mitigate the symptoms affecting your respiratory system.
-They are also helpful for alleviating stress you may be feeling in the midst of this pandemic.
+The breathing exercises we outline in this article will not prevent COVID-19, but they may help lessen the severity of symptoms affecting your respiratory system.
+They are also helpful for relieving stress you may be feeling during this pandemic.

 As we’ve come to know, COVID-19 presents differently in different people.
 Inflammation in the lungs and airways are common symptoms that make breathing difficult.
-These symptoms can accompany mild, moderate, or severe COVID.
+These symptoms can present with mild, moderate, or severe COVID-19.

-People who get very sick from COVID-19 may experience pneumonia as a result.
-This causes the lungs to fill with fluid and mucus, making it even harder to breathe and get the oxygen your body needs to function.
+People who get very sick from this viral infection may experience pneumonia as a result.
+This causes the lungs to fill with fluid and mucus, making it even harder to breathe and get the oxygen the body needs to function.

-Deep breathing exercises also help you feel calm, which may be beneficial for coping with long-term illness and recovery.
+- helping you feel calmer, which may be beneficial for coping with long-term illness and recovery

 Breathing exercises do not prevent COVID-19 and should not be used in place of mask wearing, social distancing, or getting vaccinated.

-Breathing exercises can, however, strengthen your lungs, which may reduce COVID-19’s impact on your respiratory system.
+Breathing exercises can, however, help strengthen your lungs, which may reduce COVID-19’s impact on your respiratory system.

 Any form of energetic exercise that makes you breathe more quickly is, in essence, a breathing exercise.
-This includes brisk walking, running, swimming, or any activity that increases heart rate and breathing rate.
+This includes:

 COVID-19 is a respiratory illness caused by a coronavirus.
 According to the Centers for Disease Control and Prevention (CDC), the most common symptoms of COVID-19 include: